mmd44/ws-mobile/README.md

 Create an instance of GeoLogger with empty constructor.

-Call the log function with 3 parameters: Any, long timestamp or nil, and extra string or mull.
+Call the log function with 3 parameters: Any, long timestamp or nil, and extra string or nil.

 ```swift